onelogin/onelogin-python-aws-assume-role/README.md

 }
 ````

-And, you you subsequently ran the application with the command line arguments `--profile my-account --aws-acccount-id 22222222` then the application would ultimately attempt to log in with the role `Administrator` on account `22222222`, with region set to `eu-east-1` and, if successful, save the credentials to profile `my-account`.
+And, you you subsequently ran the application with the command line arguments `--profile my-account --aws-account-id 22222222` then the application would ultimately attempt to log in with the role `Administrator` on account `22222222`, with region set to `eu-east-1` and, if successful, save the credentials to profile `my-account`.

 In addition, there is another optional file that can be created to give more human readable names to the account list, named `accounts.yaml`, which should be placed in the same path where the python script is invoked: